Friedman-reflexivity: interpreters as consistoids: Complete Theories

-\begin{proof} Suppose $U$ is consistent and effectively Friedman reflexive.
-Suppose $U$ had a consistent and decidable extension $V$.
-By Theorem~\ref{upsmurf}, the theory $V$ is effectively Friedman reflexive with recursive {\sf C}.
+\begin{proof} Suppose $U$ is complete.
+So, modulo $U$-provable equivalence, we only have propositions $\top$ and $\bot$.
+So, $A$ has as pro-interpreters, modulo provable equivalence, either just $\bot$ or both $\bot$ and $\top$.
+In the first case, the desired interpreter is $\bot$, in the second it is $\top$. \end{proof}

-Let $[S]$ be a theory of a witness of $\Sigma^0_1$-sentence $S$.
-See \cite{viss:onq17} for details.
-If $S$ is true, then $[S]$ has a finite model and, thus, any theory interprets $[S]$.
-It follows that $V \vdash {\sf C}([S])$.
-On the other hand, if as $[S]$ false, then it extends {\sf R} and, thus, since $V$ is decidable, $V \nrhd [S]$.
-Ergo, $V \nvdash {\sf C}([S])$.
-It follows that using the decidability of $V$, we can solve the halting problem. \emph{Quod non.} \end{proof}
+\begin{example} Presburger Arithmetic is complete and decidable.
+So, it is Friedman-reflexive but not effectively so.

-\begin{example} True arithmetic ${\sf Th}(\mathbb N)$ extends {\sf PA} and is, hence, effectively Friedman reflexive.
-So, we have an example of a complete theory that is effectively Friedman reflexive.
-We note that the {\sf C} that takes $\top$ and $\bot$ as values cannot be recursive, providing an example of a salient non-recursive {\sf C}. \end{example}
+True arithmetic ${\sf Th}(\mathbb N)$ extends {\sf PA} and is, hence, effectively Friedman-reflexive.
+Thus, we have an example of a complete theory that is effectively Friedman-reflexive.
+We note that the \ccz\ that takes $\top$ and $\bot$ as values cannot be recursive, providing an example of a salient non-recursive choice of \ccz. \end{example}